Kurento/kurento/source/features/kurento_modules.rst

    :alt: Kurento modules architecture

    **Kurento modules architecture**
-   *Kurento Media Server can be extended with built-it modules (crowddetector, pointerdetector, chroma, platedetector) and also with other custom modules.*
+   *Kurento Media Server can be extended with built-in modules (crowddetector, pointerdetector, chroma, platedetector) and also with other custom modules.*

 Taking into account the built-in modules, the Kurento toolbox is extended as follows: